lawrencerowland/Documents-for-discussion/README.md

 The examples given so far are all low-code approaches so that portfolio managers can apply approaches themselves.
 I will add some of the approaches requiring code once tidied up.

 Currently the approaches are conventional ML applied to project data from spreadsheets and relational databases.
-For ML applied to project data taken from graph databases,see here.
+For ML applied to project data taken from graph databases,see (here)[https://github.com/lawrencerowland/Machine-learning-for-project-portfolios/wiki/Machine-learning-via-graph-databases-for-portfolios-projects-and-programmes]

 #EXAMPLE: PROJECT SUCCESS PREDICTION ON WORLD BANK PROJECTS